Enicospilus flavostigma

 Host Associations

-- Lepidoptera - are of
+- Lepidoptera - Larvae are koinobiont ectoparasitoids of caterpillars

 Life Cycle

-Females locate and lay externally.
-The hatches and remains attached to its egg stalk via specialized bristles, feeding on the host as an external without arresting its development (koinobiosis).
+Females locate caterpillar and lay externally.
+The larva hatches and remains attached to its egg stalk via specialized bristles, feeding on the host as an external without arresting its development (koinobiosis).
 The host caterpillar continues to grow and feed normally while the wasp larva develops. occurs outside the host or in the soil.

 Behavior

 Strictly . are strongly attracted to artificial light sources, often appearing at porch lights and indoor lighting. is somewhat erratic and bouncing.
-When disturbed or trapped against skin or clothing, females may defensively.
+When disturbed or trapped against skin or clothing, females may sting defensively.
 The sting is painful but not medically significant for most people.

 Ecological Role